 Along with the correct use of content, ask yourself this, “Am I giving my sales reps EVERYTHING they need to be successful?”

-By this, I mean are you coaching your reps on how to promote your products/services, how to present them to leads, and how to deliver as much positive information concerning the value of your product as possible.[click_to_tweet tweet=”You need to train your sales reps on how to use the content that your company has readily available.” quote=”You need to train your sales reps on how to use the content that your company has readily available.”]
+By this, I mean are you coaching your reps on how to promote your products/services, how to present them to leads, and how to deliver as much positive information concerning the value of your product as possible.You need to train your sales reps on how to use the content that your company has readily available.
+Click To Tweet

 I know that sometimes this step is hard, but it is necessary if you want your team to reach the level of engagement and success that you want them to.

 2Not enough cohesion between your sales & marketing

 Make sure to settle any beefs between your sales and marketing teams, then sit them all down to discuss your new plan of action.

 Because a major issue with most companies’ sales enablement is that their sales & marketing teams don’t work together.

 Now don’t get me wrong, I’m not saying that you should tear down your walls and adopt an open floor plan.
 Just that more effort needs to be put into making sure that these two departments are on the same page with their strategies and that they’re working as one cohesive unit.

 So get out there and make sure that your sales & marketing departments are sharing information, insights, and are working together to nurture leads and close deals for your organization.